biyanoscar/bangkit-dps4c/README.md

 ## Web App source code
 - First you can clone the source code.
 The web application source code is on [deploy_aksara](deploy_aksara/) folder
-- Export models from notebooks are placed in the folder [deploy_aksara/model/](deploy_aksara/model/)
+- We deploy our tensorflow model on this application.
+Our models (model.h5 & model.json) are placed in the model folder [deploy_aksara/model/](deploy_aksara/model/).
+If you make model yourself, you can put it in that folder too.
 - To using this app on local machine, run app using this command to start Flask API
 ```
 python main.py